 Get out and pick rubbish up on the nature strip of your property if you need too, check the car park for cigarette butts, leaves, rubbish etc. perhaps clean ashtrays in the outdoor areas a couple of times.
 Water the garden, plant a plant.
 There is always something to do so use it to your own advantage.

 You should always walk around with a magic sponge, take notice of marks on walls, doors, Wipe them off on your way around.

 Remember guests arrive as strangers and should leave as friends.

-This is your chance to spark a conversation with them, this is your opportunity to stand out from the crowd and let the guests remember you and your motel for the right reasons.
+This is your chance to spark a conversation with them.
+This is your opportunity to stand out from the crowd.
+Let the guests remember you and your motel for the right reasons.
 Make a good lasting impression.

 Word of mouth is the best advertising.

 I mentioned previously about doing a simple check of rooms prior to a guest’s arrival.
 Housekeepers are great and if you have a housekeeper that takes ownership of the rooms they clean, I would advise you to hold on to them with both hands and treat them like gold.

 Let’s face it, some housekeepers aren’t that great and are just their working for the money and no other reason.
 If it is not personal to them, they won’t care if the motel gets a bad review or two?
 They will still get paid.

 Someone needs to take some responsibility and if you don’t check the rooms then give someone you trust to take on the responsibility for checking the standards are met.